DPDK/dpdk/doc/guides/nics/sfc_efx.rst

   Enable extra logging of the communication with the NIC's management CPU.
   The logging is done using RTE_LOG() with INFO level and PMD type.
   The format is consumed by the Solarflare netlogdecode cross-platform tool.

+- ``stats_update_period_ms`` [long] (default **1000**)

+  Adjust period in milliseconds to update port hardware statistics.
+  The accepted range is 0 to 65535.
+The value of **0** may be used to disable periodic statistics update.
+One should note that it's only possible to set an arbitrary value on SFN8xxx provided that firmware version is 6.2.1.1033 or higher, otherwise any positive value will select a fixed update period of **1000** milliseconds